The Cypriot RAIF: substance, requirements and taxSalvus Team

 Concluding, it is evident that the 30 additional entities reporting as Investment Funds in Cyprus, a growth of over 20% year-on year is a positive sign.
 The upgraded Cyprus AIF law framework and the introduction of the RAIFs have further positively influenced this by reducing the time frame and costs involved to establish funds in Cyprus.
 The legal framework is expected to continue its enhancement in the months to come – specifically, with the introduction of the mini fund manager and the fund administration law.
 We will be glad to support you in finding a solution appropriate to your business plans, either through a RAIF, an investment firm or any other structure that suits your objective.

-We remain at your disposal.
+Feel free to contact us at [email protected] We remain at your disposal.

 The information provided in this article is for general information purposes only.
 You should always seek professional advice suitable to your needs.